North West Women's Regional Football League: Division One

-This division had ten teams in the aborted 2020–21 season, including nine of the above.
-Salford City Lionesses were promoted to the Premier Division for 2021–22 and the three new teams are Alder FC, Hindley Juniors and Mersey Valley Ladies.

 Champions

 The league began in the 2003–04 season with four divisions which were reduced to two before the 2005–06 season.
 Since then, the structure has been a Premier Division (tier five) and a Division One (tier six) which is itself geographically partitioned into North and South sub-divisions.
 Some of the teams listed below were short-lived and are now defunct.